 $\P_3$ · In other words, only first person experience is indubitable, but to me, out of everything else, the less dubitable statement is that death is absolute for us living beings.
 So, to go beyond first person experience, we use life, which being the source of intentionality we model as a problem, the problem of survival, to which evolution is its resolver.
-And it happened that Darwinian evolution has designed a Turing complete human brain, as expressed by the law of Post.
+And it happened that Darwinian evolution has designed a Turing complete human brain, see §18, as expressed by the law of Post, see §14.

-$\P 4 \cdot So$ , as anticipated in the Introduction, §1, our ideas are built on Kant, who was completing Hume's solution to Descartes' transcendental problem.
+$\P 4 \cdot So$ , as anticipated in the Introduction, see §1, our ideas are built on Kant, who was completing Hume's solution to Descartes' transcendental problem.
 On top of Kant, we take also ideas by Darwin and Turing, yielding a Post-Kantian solution to the transcendental problem.
 And now, with these antecedents, it is time to elucidate why Kant is not mentioned in Kim's (2011) textbook.

-§27 Physicalism has limits
+§30 Physicalism has limits

-$\P_1$ · The last regular section of Kim's textbook, titled "The Limits of Physicalism" in Chapter 10, summarizes his position.
+$\P_1$ .
+The last regular section of Kim's textbook, titled "The Limits of Physicalism" in Chapter 10, summarizes his position.
 There he questions whether the mental can be reduced to the physical or not.
 Before answering it, he explain us that: "It may well be that some mental properties are reducible while others are not."
-So he splits "mental phenomena into two kinds [...]: phenomenal mental events, or experiences, with sensory and qualitative characters, like bodily sensations, seeing yellow, smelling ammonia, and the rest, on the one hand; and intentional-cognitive states (or propositional attitudes), like belief, desire, intention, thought, and the like."
-After the splitting, his answer is that: "There is a view on the current scene according to which the former, states with qualia, are irreducible, whereas the latter, intentional-cognitive states, are so reducible."
+So he splits "mental phenomena into two kinds" and his answer is that: "There is a view on the current scene according to which the former, states with qualia, are irreducible, whereas the latter, intentional-cognitive states, are so reducible."
 And then he argues his answer.